 - c.
 Costs associated with AFSCME publications, including editorial, production, and distribution expenses, are allocated on the basis of a square inch analysis of the chargeable content of the publication. - d.
-For the purpose of allocating personnel costs, it is assumed that employees work 7 hours per day and 232 days per year.
+For the purpose of allocating personnel costs, it is assumed that employees work 7 hours per day and 229 days per year.
 The employee benefits percentage rate is based on a comparison of total department employee benefits to total department salary costs.
 Employee benefits are allocated on a departmental basis, based upon total chargeable and nonchargeable salary, multiplied by the benefits percentage rate. - e.
 Activities of the programmatic department staff are individually analyzed and are allocated on the basis of chargeable activities.
-The personnel costs of the Communications staff involved in the editing or production of AFSCME's publications are allocated on the basis of the chargeable content of the publications. - f.
+The personnel costs of the Communications staff involved in the editing or production of AFSCME's publications are allocated on the basis of the chargeable content of the nublications - f.
 Reimbursed and charged travel expenses of the programmatic department staff are individually analyzed and allocated as chargeable or nonchargeable depending on the nature of the activity.
-Reimbursed expenses of the Communications staff involved in the editing and production of AFSCME publications are allocated on the basis of the chargeable content of the publication. - g.
+Reimbursed expenses of the Communications staff involved in the editing and production of AFSCME publications are allocated on the basis of the chargeable content of the publications. - g.
 Overhead expenses are allocated among the programmatic departments and on the basis of activities of programmatic department personnel in the headquarters and field.
 Overhead expenses are allocated on the basis of the individual department's percentage of total headquarters or field salaries, reimbursed salaries and lost time costs.
 Overhead expenses are separated between chargeable and nonchargeable on the same ratio as chargeable to nonchargeable salaries within the headquarters or field departments to which the overhead applies.
 Included in the calculation of overhead expense are general operating and building service costs.
-For the year ended December 31, 2019, \$2,048,898 of headquarters and field general operating and building services costs have been allocated to nonchargeable expenses in the programmatic departments.
+For the year ended December 31, 2022, \$3,782,626 of headquarters and field general operating and building services costs have been allocated to nonchargeable expenses in the programmatic departments. - h.
+Assistance to AFSCME affiliates are individually analyzed and allocated on the basis of their chargeable content. - i.
+Contributions and participations are individually analyzed and allocated on the basis of their chargeable content. - Affiliation payments to other labor organizations are treated as nonchargeable expenses in this revised calculation.